 For public security reasons, NEVER leave bags unattended in public areas.
 Besides the possibility of theft, they could also be suspected as containing explosives, and will be eventually shot by police.

-Car rental in the West Bank
+Can you Drive Your Rental Car in the West Bank?

 Renting a car?
 Make sure you are NOT entering areas you do not wish to enter.
 It is impossible to enter the Gaza strip by mistake, but around parts of the West Bank you may not be safe driving a car with an Israeli license plate.
 You should also remember that most of the local car rental insurance does not include Area A of the West Bank.